When you get to work in the morning, do you know exactly what to prioritize first to succeed as a community manager?

-In a series of posts about the needs of scientific community managers, the AAAS (American Association for the Advancement of Science) recently identified that the number one challenge faced by scientific community professionals is prioritizing their workload.
+In a series of posts about the needs of scientific community managers, the AAAS (American Association for the Advancement of Science) recently identified that the number one challenge faced by scientific community managers is how to prioritize their workload.

-Nearly one third of scientific community managers call prioritization their biggest challenge.
-The other challenges that they identify, too, are a result of this problem: their teams are too small, their roles are part-time, their teams are not quite aligned.
+Nearly one-third of scientific community managers call prioritization their biggest challenge.
+The other challenges that they identify are a result of this problem: Their teams are too small, their roles are part-time, their teams are not quite aligned.

 Prioritization is a challenge shared by community professionals no matter their area of expertise or interest.
-With shortages of funding and unclear expectations, many community professionals struggle to pinpoint their highest priorities and work towards achieving their goals.
+With shortages of funding and unclear expectations, many community managers struggle to prioritize their most impactful actions and work towards achieving their goals.

-So how do you begin to prioritize all the work you have to do?
+So how do you begin to prioritize all the work a community manager does on a daily basis?
 Let’s tackle this once and for all.

 The only way to get clarity is to look at your work at quarterly, weekly, and daily plans at regular intervals.

 Quarterly planning (which I organize for CMX in March, June, September, and December) is a time to halt the day-to-day grind for a few hours for prep as well as meeting time.
 During this time, you can look back at what you’ve done and forward to where you’re going.
 This is often a multi-day process you can complete and customize based on your reporting structure and team size.